workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 ### Testing a package <a id="testing-a-package"></a>

 Copy your `.app` into Applications folder and launch it.
 If it launches correctly - you did everything right.
+If it crashes - open Console app and check a crash report.

 ### Uploading a package to app store <a id="uploading-a-package-to-app-store"></a>